Royal Malaysia Police

 The constitution, control, employment, recruitment, funding, discipline, duties and powers of the police force are specified and governed by the Police Act 1967.

-The RMP constantly co-operates with police forces worldwide, including from those six neighbouring countries Malaysia shares a border with: Indonesian National Police, Philippine National Police, Royal Brunei Police Force, Royal Thai Police, Singapore Police Force and Vietnam People's Public Security.
+The RMP constantly co-operates with police forces worldwide, including from those six neighbouring countries Malaysia shares a border with: Indonesian National Police, Philippine National Police, Royal Brunei Police Force, Royal Thai Police, Singapore Police Force and People's Public Security of Vietnam.

 There are currently more than 130,000 sworn officers under the Royal Malaysian Police.
 The RMP often works closely with other law enforcement agencies in the country such as the customs department, immigration department, maritime enforcement agency and many more.

 History

 Group of Officers and Non-Commissioned Officers in Perak, c.
 1880–1890.

 Trained Sikhs in the Perak Armed Police demonstrating Pehlwani wrestling, c.
 1880–1890.

-A police force has been in existence in Malaysia since the days of the Malacca Sultanate.
+A police force has been in existence in what is today called Malaysia since the days of the Malacca Sultanate.
 Malacca's canonical law created what was essentially a police force in Malaysia in the fifteenth century, through the institution of the Temenggung and Hulubalang, or royal warriors.
 During the Sultan of Malacca's absence, the Bendahara, or Prime Minister, held absolute authority, with the power to hand out sentences, but it was the Temenggung who acted as the Police Chief or Inspector General of Police.
 His tasks were to arrest criminals, build jails and implement sentences.
 Apart from the Temenggung, there were a number of Penghulu or village chiefs who had the duty of policing their respective villages.
 Their main tasks included tax collection, law enforcement and preserving village security.
 These Malacca police systems ended when, on 10 August 1511, a Portuguese fleet led by Afonso de Albuquerque conquered Malacca for the Portuguese crown.
 Police duties were then largely performed by the Portuguese soldiers.

 During the sixteenth century, Malaysia became a cosmopolitan society and the Portuguese government introduced the Kapitan administration.
 On 14 January 1641, however, the Portuguese lost Malacca to the Dutch Empire, when the Dutch invaded with the help of soldiers from Johor state, at a time when the Portuguese were at war with the Sultanate of Acheh.
 The Dutch retained the Kapitan system, but when the growing number of Europeans in Malaysia made change necessary, a police force known as the 'Burgher Guard' was established.
 The Burgher Guard was controlled by the Dutch, but their subordinates were made up of the local citizens.
 Village leaders continued to assume the duties of policemen under Dutch rule, as they had since before the Portuguese arrived.